SavedByLight/build_vendor_boot_recoveries/README.md

 # Inherit some common twrp stuff.
 $(call inherit-product, vendor/twrp/config/common.mk)
 ```
-## Cleanup your aosp BoardConfig.mk
+## Cleanup your aosp BoardConfig.mk (Skip this step if you made your own device tree)
  - Remove the following and the files assosiated with the lines
 ```bash
 TARGET_FORCE_PREBUILT_KERNEL := true